-Any supervisor who receives a report of discrimination or harassment shall immediately notify respective Compliance Coordinator and take any other steps required by IPS.
+Any performance manager who receives a report of discrimination or harassment shall immediately notify human resources and take any other steps required by IPS.

-After receiving a report, the Compliance Coordinator shall determine whether the allegations, if proven, would constitute prohibited discrimination or harassment.
+After receiving a report, human resources shall determine whether the allegations, if proven, would constitute prohibited discrimination or harassment.
 If so, IPS shall immediately authorize or undertake an investigation.
 If appropriate, IPS shall promptly take interim action calculated to prevent prohibited conduct during the course of an investigation.

-The school's investigation may be conducted by the Compliance Coordinator or designee, or by a third party designated by IPS, such as an attorney.
-When appropriate, the principal or supervisor shall be involved in or informed of the investigation.
+The school's investigation may be conducted by human resources or designee, or by a third party designated by IPS, such as an attorney.
+When appropriate, the principal or performance manager shall be involved in or informed of the investigation.